MA/MFA Choreography

 Introduction

 Are you in the early stages of your career or an experienced dance artist looking to move into choreography?
-Studying MA /MFA Choreography at Trinity Laban presents you with an opportunity to engage with contemporary dance ideas and choreographic concepts to explore your artistic practice.
+Studying MA /MFA Choreography at Trinity Laban gives you the opportunity to engage with contemporary dance ideas and choreographic concepts to explore your artistic practice.

 The course offers a stimulating environment to experiment and take risks as well as delving into interdisciplinary perspectives and collaborative practices within choreography.

-You’ll create work across a range of settings, such as the Laban Theatre, studios and site-specific performance spaces whilst collaborating with tutors, peers, guest artists and production teams, to present your choreographic ideas.
+You will undertake choreographic research and create work whilst collaborating with tutors, peers, dance students, composers, guest artists and production teams, to present your choreographic ideas.

 Key features

-You will spend most of your time in the studio, connecting theory and practice to develop creative outputs, supporting you to develop as an innovative, independent choreographer.
+You will spend most of your time in the studio, in both structured lessons and self-directed rehearsal, connecting practice and theory to develop creative outputs.

-Modules include, Choreographic Methodologies, Interdisciplinary Exchange, Research and Development and Research Lab.
+Modules include: Choreographic Methodologies, Interdisciplinary Exchange, Research and Development, and Research Lab.
+These are designed to support you to develop as an innovative, articulate and independent choreographer.

 On both MA and MFA Choreography you will undertake an independent project.
-This is a self-directed module where you consolidate your choreographic perspectives and evidence your capacity to research, experiment and reflect.
+This is a self-directed module where you consolidate your choreographic perspectives and evidence your capacity to research, experiment, articulate, and reflect.

 Key Facts